iNPUTmice/SecureConversation/README.md

 Some Bind failures are transient and resolve themselves after a reconnect.

 When trying to connect to OpenFire the bind failure can be a permanent problem when the domain part of the Jabber ID entered in Conversations doesn’t match the domain the OpenFire server feels responsible for.
 For example, OpenFire is configured to use the domain `a.tld` but the Jabber ID entered is `user@b.tld` where `b.tld` also points to the same host.
 During bind, OpenFire tries to reassign the Jabber to `user@a.tld`.
-Conversations don’t like that.
+Conversations doesn’t like that.
 This can be fixed by creating a new account in Conversations that uses the Jabber ID `user@a.tld`.

 Note: This is kind of a weird quirk in OpenFire.
 Most other servers would just throw a 'Server not responsible for domain' error instead of attempting to reassign the Jabber ID.